Jrmy-rbr/Jrmy-rbr.github.io/_posts/2014-09-12-third-post.md

 ## Classification using the pretrained BERT model  <a name='Bert'></a>

-In this section I will present how I used the BERT model to classify the tweets.
+In this section I will present how to use the BERT model to classify the tweets.
 As I mentioned earlier, the BERT model is a machine learning model that will map every tweet to a 768-dimensional vector.
 This vector can be seen as an abstract representation of the meaning of the tweet.
 In particular, two semantically similar tweets should be represented by two vectors that are close to each other.
 In other words, the BERT model